 The city of Damascus has seen much destruction through history, right up to today.
 Indeed, the modern Syrian civil war has seen vast swathes of the city destroyed by bombing.
 Making the city uninhabitable, but it has not yet been totally destroyed.
 Damascus has not yet ceased to be a city.
 This being the case, the prophesy relates to a future event.

 At evening time, behold, terror!
 Before morning, they are no more!
 This is the portion of those who loot us, and the lot of those who plunder us.

 This verse seems to indicate an incident that will be swift, in less than a full day.
 Total destruction before the next day arrives.
 Israel’s enemies will be destroyed in such a short time.

 66:15-16 Final Judgement and Glory of the Lord

-That element “fire” keeps repeating in the scriptures as a destructive force that will be used in the end times.
+That element “fire” keeps repeating itself in the scriptures.
+A destructive force used in the end times.

 Now let’s take a look at What Jeremiah says:

 31, The clamor will resound to the ends of the earth, for the Lord has an indictment against the nations; he is entering into judgement with all flesh, and the wicked he will put to the sword, declares the Lord.’
 32, “Thus says the Lord of hosts: Behold, disaster is going forth from nation to nation, and a great tempest is stirring from the farthest parts of the earth!33, “And those pierced by the Lord on that day shall extend from one end of the earth to the other.
 They shall not be lamented, or gathered, or buried; they shall be dung on the surface of the ground.